Trailer Hire Across South Africa

 Every year may South African’s living in urban areas return to their rural homelands to visit family.
 This often entails bringing a lot of gifts back with them.
 Many of these gifts include large items like TV’s, washing machines, tables, chairs and sofa.
 The bus companies transporting these folks will often have to rent a trailer to accommodate the surplus of goods.

-Trailers often get rented by film crews or production companies to transport surplus equipment or large props.
+Film crews or production companies often rent trailers to transport surplus equipment or large props.
 This is usually equipment that they won’t be using for the entire making of the film/commercial and therefore just need a trailer for a few days or weeks at most.

 Visiting Drop-Off Facilities